pgstef/pgstef.github.io/_drafts/introduction_to_postgresql_automatic_failover.md

  2     server2                        running
 ```

-I also installed (from the PGDG repository) and set up a PostgreSQL 10 cluster with streaming replication between those 2 servers.
+I also installed (from the PGDG repository) and set up a PostgreSQL 10 cluster with Streaming Replication between those 2 servers.

-The `recovery.conf.pcmk` template contains :
+The `recovery.conf.pcmk` template contains:

 ```
 $ cat <<EOF > ~postgres/recovery.conf.pcmk